- Details of your ceremony, for example, date, time and venue address.

 - that the person giving notice has resided at the address for at least nine clear days immediately prior to the date on which the notice is given;

-- states the name, address and is signed by the person providing the letter.
+- and states the name, address and is signed by the person providing the letter.

 If your normal residential address is outside of the UK, you will need to bring a letter which includes details of the UK address you have resided at least nine clear days immediately prior to the date on which the notice is given.
 This must be the owner, proprietor or tenant of the property.
 If the letter is from the tenant of the property, the tenancy agreement must also be provided.